grimme-lab/qc2-teaching/doc/scf.rst

    end interface

-The most important information is we need *two* centers for the calculation, meaning we have to implement it as a loop over all atom pairs.
+The most important information is we need *two* centers for the calculation, meaning we have to implement it as a loop over all orbital pairs (= pairs of basis functions).

 .. admonition:: Exercise 5

-   1. Which matrices do can you compute from the one-electron integrals?
+   1. Which matrices can you compute from the one-electron integrals?
    2. Allocate space for the necessary matrices.
    3. Loop over all pairs and calculate all the matrix elements.